-North Grenville's current Development Charges Background Study was completed on July 14th, 2014 and the current Development Charges By-law No. 72-14 was enacted on September 8th, 2014.
-There are curerntly no development charges for new builds located in the downtown core, or for industrial development.
+North Grenville's current Development Charges Background Study was completed on July 5th, 2019 and the current Development Charges By-law No. 78-19 was enacted on September 5th, 2019.
+For the first year, only fifty percent of the increase will be applied.
+There are currently no development charges for new builds located in the downtown core, or for affordable housing.

 The Development Charge amounts shown on Schedule "C" are adjusted annually in accordance with Statistics Canada Quarterly, Construction Price Statistics catalogue.